-CEO/Senior Management

-Industry
+Age 61 Industry

-ESG
+Director since October ESG

-Finance and Accounting
+2016 Finance and Accounting

-Governance/Board

 Government Relations

 Human Capital Management

-Marketing

-Strategic Planning and Risk

-Management

-Patrick A. Kriegshauser serves as Executive Vice President, Chief Financial Officer and a director of ArchKey Holdings Inc., a privately held company.
-Mr. Kriegshauser also serves as Executive Vice President of Sachs Electric Company, which is owned by ArchKey Holdings Inc. He has held executive-level positions with Sachs Electric Company since 2000.
+Marketing Strategic Planning and Risk Management Mr. Kriegshauser also serves as Executive Vice President of Sachs Electric Company, which is owned by ArchKey Holdings, Inc. He has held executive-level positions with Sachs Electric Company since 2000.
 From 1985 to 2000, Mr. Kriegshauser served in various executive capacities at the Company, including serving as Senior Vice President and Chief Financial Officer from 1996 to 2000.
 He started his career at PricewaterhouseCoopers LLP.